barryceelen/SublimeClaude/README.md

 ## Credits

-The package is for the most part written by Claude AI itself!
+The package is for the most part written by Claude AI itself.